ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 <content is the Encapsulated Response>
 ~~~

-The same response might then be generated by the Oblivious Relay Resource which
+The same response might then be generated by the Oblivious Relay Resource, which
 might change as little as the `Date` header.
 The Client is then able to use the
 HPKE context it created and the nonce from the Encapsulated Response to
 construct the AEAD key and nonce and decrypt the response.